dashpay/platform/packages/dashmate/README.md

 The `config` command is used to manage your node configuration before starting the node.
 Several system configurations are provided as a starting point:

  - base - basic config for use as template
- - local - standalone node for local development
+ - local - template for local node configs
- - testnet - node with testnet configuration
+ - testnet - testnet node configuration

 You can modify and use the system configs directly, or create your own.
 You can base your own configs on one of the system configs using the `mn config:create CONFIG [FROM]` command.
 You must set a default config with `mn config:default CONFIG` or specify a config with the `--config=<config>` option when running commands.
 The `base` config is initially set as default.